SAY, WHAT?! FINGERPRINTS- A CRAZY CONCEPT

 WHEN ARE THEY FORMED?

 Fingerprints are formed during a fetus’s time in utero.
-Although no exact time frame has been pinpointed, most seem to agree that formation is complete by about 6 months gestation*.
+No exact time frame has been pinpointed, but formation seems to be complete by between 17-26 weeks gestation*.
 (So that fetus could be identified by fingerprint for any crimes committed in utero! #dadjoke).
-During this time, the fetus grows from the size of a lime to the size of a turnip.

 HOW ARE THEY FORMED?